Dahlia Mertens has been building her cannabis topicals business Mary Jane Medicinals for 10 years and has seen a lot of change in the industry.

 Her best customers are baby boomers and seniors since they have the most aches and pains.
-They are not interested in getting high smoking or edibles but this is especially effective for them.
+They are not interested in getting high smoking or edibles.
+This is especially effective for them.
 This is especially interesting since a great deal of opposition to cannabis comes from older individuals.
 Athletes also like its healing power after working out.

 “Old folks love it,” she noted, adding that her hometown mayor used the cream to heal a large, ugly scar from brain surgery to the point where it was barely visible after a month using her oil.

 Mertens believes topicals are wonderful ambassadors to those skeptical of cannabis.
-Conservatives who were wary have begun to like and it helps with those seeking to deal with opioids.
+Conservatives who were wary have begun to like, and it helps those seeking to deal with opioids.

 Mertens said a lot has changed since she started in the business.